johnyHV/simpsonstv/README.md

 cd ~
 git clone https://github.com/johnyHV/simpsonstv
 ```
-12. Now we need convert video to **mp4** video format.
+12. Now we need convert video file to **mp4** format.
 For this exist python script encode.py stored in **~/simpsonstv/video/**.
 Video file you can convert on RPI (but it's very tedious and slow) or on the your computer.
 You can use different SW for converting video file.
 ```
 ~/simpsonstv/video/
 sudo python encode.py